conor-mccaffrey/pands-project2021/README.md

 ````

-The take-away points of this are :
+The take-away points of this are:

-* We have 150 values (counts) for each class, this tells us all data has been read into the calculation.
+* We have 150 values (counts) for each class, this tells us all data has been read into the calculation based on our previous results.
 * The mean values of Sepal length and Sepal width are higher than their Petal counterparts.
 This would immediately suggest that Sepals are larger than Petals.
-* The standard deviations of the Sepal length and Sepal Width are quite lower than the Petal length and Petal width results.
-This suggets that despite the higher values for Sepals, there is more variance within the Petal results.
+* The standard deviations of the Sepal length and Sepal width are quite lower than the Petal length and Petal width results.
+This suggests that despite the higher values for Sepals, there is more variance within the Petal results.
 This gives me greater confidence in the significance of our findings for the 'mean' results.
 * The min/max values tie in with our hypothesis now that Sepals are larger than Petals
 * We can see that there is a strong positive coorelation between Petal length and Petal width and no real correlation between Sepal length and Sepal width.
-This suggests that any major descoveries we make might be related to petals more so than sepals.
+This suggests that any major insights we find might be related to petals more so than sepals.
 We will see later on.

 ## Conclusion